JYouness/jasonlewis.me/articles/code/basset.md

 "jasonlewis/basset": "3.*"
 ~~~~

+*Note that Basset is still being developed at the time of writing so you may need to use "\*" instead.*

 Update your packages with `composer update` or install with `composer install`.

 Once Composer has installed or updated your packages you need to register Basset with Laravel itself.
 Open up `app/config/app.php` and find the `providers` key towards the bottom.